 To wear the Oculus Rift S headset with glasses, you’ll need to follow a few extra steps:

 To remove the headset, you’ll follow the above steps in reverse order, first removing the on-ear headphones, loosening the side and top straps, and then removing the headset from the back to the front so that it doesn’t pull against your glasses.

 The steps for fitting your glasses under the Oculus Go headset are identical to those for fitting them under the Rift S, minus the on-ear headphones steps:

-If you choose to wear glasses under your Oculus headset, it is unlikely, but possible to scratch the lenses of your glasses or the screen surface of your headset.
-This scratching can occur when you improperly handle your glasses or headset, and cause friction between the hard edges of the glasses and the headset screen.
+An Oculus headset of any kind can scratch your glasses, but it is unlikely.
+Scratching is far more common due to improperly handling your glasses or headset and causes friction between the hard edges of the glasses and the headset screen.
 You can significantly reduce the chances of scratching the headset screen or your glasses by following proper handling instructions and the steps outlined above for wearing glasses with an Oculus headset.
 You can also reduce the chance of scratching your eyeglass lenses by adding a scratch-resistant coating when you purchase them.

 If your glasses fog up while you wear them under an Oculus headset, the headset may be too tight.
 Try loosening the straps to allow for more airflow.
 If the fogging continues, try ordering a set of VirtuClear® VR prescription lens inserts, which allow you to see with your prescription, but without the need to wear glasses under the Oculus headset.